 For the tariffs listed below, LV costs are allocated to the fixed charge by estimating the proportion of LV network capacity used by these categories of users, and dividing the corresponding proportion of LV costs by the number of domestic and non-domestic MPANs:

-Domestic Unrestricted

-Domestic Two Rate

-Small Non-Domestic Unrestricted

-Small Non-Domestic Two Rate

-LV Network Domestic
+LV Domestic Aggregated

-LV Network Non-Domestic Non-CT.

-.

-For the tariffs listed below, the relevant unit costs in p/kVA/day are converted to a fixed charge by multiplying them by the estimated maximum load per user of the user category (obtained from the volume forecast and load factor data) divided by the power factor in the network model:

-LV Medium Non-Domestic

-LV Sub Medium Non-Domestic
+LV Non-Domestic Non-CT Aggregated

-HV Medium Non-Domestic.
+Not Used.

 Costs associated with LV customer and HV customer levels

 Other expenditure allocated to the LV customer and HV customer network levels are included in the fixed charge for each tariff where there is such a tariff component.